sayednaseel/GITHUB-ScalingOfFeedbackControl/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3) © 2025 Sayed Naseel Mohamed Thangal.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) © 2025 Sayed Naseel Mohamed Thangal, Heather More, C. David Remy, Max Donelan.

 You are free to use, modify, and distribute this software under the following terms: